 While you’ll of course find tourist favourites like Planet Hollywood, Hard Rock Café, Rainforest Café in Disney and Universal Orlando Resort, Downtown Orlando is also a great spot to head for food, drinks, and less chance of having to compete with crowds to secure a table.

 The majority of Orlando’s evening action occurs around Orange Avenue and Central Boulevard in Downtown Orlando.
 Here you’ll find dozens of restaurants catering to all tastes: American food, Asian, Indian, Peruvian, you name it.
 Orlando’s Milk District has lots to offer nightlife-wise and has a slightly more bohemian vibe.
 If you’re looking for something a little more upmarket, you should check out the Winter Park area, which is just to the north-east of Orlando, around Park Avenue, where you’ll find lots of quality places to eat and drink, as well as galleries, boutiques and cafes to enjoy by day.

-The values in pounds we show here are based on the interbank rate at the time of going to press.
-This is not available to the general public, but click here for a free, no-obligation quote from Smart Currency Exchange and a friendly chat about exchange rates in general.
-You could also download Smart’s Property Buyer’s Guide to Currency, for more tips on getting the best rates.
+Click here for a free, no-obligation quote from Smart Currency Exchange and a friendly chat about exchange rates in general.
+You could also download Smart’s Property Buyer’s Guide to Currency.

 The USA Buying Guide covers every stage of the property buying process, sharing our experience and knowledge to ensure a safe and successful property purchase.
 The guide will help you to: